L'Enfant Plan: Manuscripts and copies of the plan

 The library states that these reproductions were the library's first facsimiles to be based on photography and electronic enhancement technology.
 The library further states that, during the reproduction process, it was possible to record faint editorial annotations that Thomas Jefferson had made and which are now virtually illegible on the original map.
 Some of the differences between L'Enfant's and Ellicott's plans, including the name of the Capitol and the absence in Ellicott's plan of L'Enfant's name and some of his plan's legends, reflect the instructions contained in Jefferson's annotations.

 The library states (as did Partridge) that it is believed that its Plan is one that L'Enfant submitted to President Washington in August 1791.
 However, others have contended that the named manuscript map that the library holds is actually an earlier draft that was hand-delivered to George Washington in June 1791.

 The library has in its collections a "Dotted line map of Washington, D.C., 1791" that lacks an author's name.
 The library's notes state that this document is a "Ms. survey map drawn by P.C.
 L'Enfant" and is "accompanied by positive and negative photocopies of L'Enfant's letter to George Washington, Aug.
 19, 1791, the original in the L'Enfant papers".
 (L'Enfant's papers include an August 19, 1791, letter to President Washington that contains an "annexed map of dotted lines".)
 The named plan would therefore be the one that L'Enfant annexed to his June 22, 1791 letter to the president.
-Comparisons of Andrew Ellicott's February 1792 revision of L'Enfant's Plan with the two manuscript maps suggest that Ellicott had based his revision (which printers distributed soon after its preparation) on the August 1791 "dotted line map", rather than in June 1791 manuscript.
+Comparisons of Andrew Ellicott's February 1792 revision of L'Enfant's Plan with the two manuscript maps suggest that Ellicott had based his revision (which printers distributed soon after its preparation) on the August 1791 "dotted line map", rather than on the June 1791 manuscript.

-Edward Savage's 1789–1796 painting, The Washington Family, depicts L'Enfant's Plan.